The Milgram Obedience Experiment

-This French reality TV show was originally structured as a documentary about the negative effects of reality TV worldwide.
+This show, as broadcast, was presented as a documentary about the negative effects of reality TV worldwide.

-It featured a significant French TV generated component which - in the opinion of its naive participants (as contestants)
+It featured a significant French TV generated component which, its naive participants and the studio audience were led to believe,

-- was a pilot programme for a so-called - “La Zone Xtrême”, or “The Xtreme Zone” - TV series.
+was to be the recording of a pilot programme for a so-called - "La Zone Xtrême", or "The Xtreme Zone" - TV series.

-As first aired, on 17th March 2010, it effectively featured a re-enactment of the
+First aired, on 17th March 2010, this documentary effectively featured a re-enactment of the

 Milgram Obedience Experiment where volunteers who had responded to a newspaper advertisement seeking assistance in a "Study of Memory"